-The Ocmulgee National Park and Preserve Initiative (ONPPI) is a community based group of Middle Georgia citizens working together to expanding the Ocmulgee National Monument, Bond Swamp National Wildlife Refuge, and the Ocmulgee River corridor from Macon to Hawkinsville into the first National Park and Preserve east of the Mississippi River.
+The Ocmulgee National Park and Preserve Initiative (ONPPI) is a community based group of Middle Georgia citizens working together to expanding the Ocmulgee Mounds National Historical Park, Bond Swamp National Wildlife Refuge, and the Ocmulgee River corridor from Macon to Hawkinsville into the first National Park and Preserve east of the Mississippi River.
 Georgia does not have a National Park and we believe these areas are deserving of the recognition and protection National Park status would provide.
 Like other communities with National Parks, we would also benefit economically from National Park status.
 We encourage you to explore the Indian Mounds, Bond Swamp Wildlife Refuge, and the Ocmulgee River, which are jewels of history, culture, wildlife, and natural resources.

 - As featured WGXA MACON, Ga. — Multiple blighted structures were taken down on September 23 to make way for the expansion of Ocmulgee Mounds National Historic Park.
 Bibb County officials held a ceremony at the site on Wednesday to celebrate the demolition.
 Three properties will be conveyed to the National Park Service for the expansion.…Read More

 - As featured on Georgia Conservancy’s Facebook Page – A conservation victory for Georgia and the Nation!
 Yesterday, the bi-partisan Great American Outdoors Act, was signed into law by the President.
 The measure, introduced last year by the late Georgia Congressman John Lewis, will fully fund the Land and Water Conservation Fund (LWCF) and allocate nearly…Read More